Federation for Meaning & Mental Health

 Actual core members and guest members

-The core members giving shape to the Federation ZGG’s establishment are the above mentioned organisations: KSGV, CVPPP, Foundation Psychiatry and Religion, Dimence Knowledge Centre for Religion and Worldview in respect of Mental Healthcare, and KICG.
-The first guest member is the Department of Comparative Study of Religion of Groningen State University.
+The core members giving shape to the Federation’s establishment are the above mentioned organisations: KSGV, CVPPP, Foundation Psychiatry and Religion, and KICG.
+As of 2019 there are three guest member.

 In the development stage, the Federation is not an independent legal entity.
 For each agreement, the participating parties assume responsibility within the mandate of the board per participating agency.